 What will dating look like post-pandemic?
 Many feel that it may be a moving target for a while.
 To be sure, the team at Bumble turned to experts in the field for insight.
 Here’s what emerged during that conversation as well as a look at Bumble’s predictions on dating.

 In-App Calls and Video

-Like it or not, the coronavirus got us accustomed to being on video.
-Odds are that’s likely to continue across aspects of our existence, including our dating lives.
+Like it or not, the coronavirus got Americans accustomed to being on video.
+Odds are that’s likely to continue across aspects of day-to-day existence, including dating.
 That’s good news for Bumble, which debuted in-app calling and video chats before the pandemic.

 Honesty and Transparency

-Another aspect of pandemic life is that we all arrived at a new level of awareness about each other.
-People introduced themselves to one another via video.
+Another aspect of pandemic life is that people arrived at a new level of awareness about each other.
+They introduced themselves to one another via video.
 The world was given a glimpse into the homes and everyday lives of celebrities and public figures.

 Dating With Intention

 According to data Bumble collected on its platform and reported on its blog, daters are testing “not only the kinds of people who they want to spend time with, but also the kinds of relationships they’re interested in.”
 And with time spent in insolation having made daters more comfortable with being on their own, 54% of users said they’re more mindful about how and when they date.